 Step 1: Frame Box

 Using two long pieces of wood and two short ones, frame a box using whatever method you are comfortable with.
-I used a Kreg Jig because it makes a very sturdy frame very quickly, but if you don’t work with wood much, basic brackets should work if you aren’t planning on regularly moving your grazing boxes around the chicken run.
+I used a Kreg Jig because it makes a very sturdy frame very quickly, but if you don’t work with wood much, basic corner brackets should work if you aren’t planning on regularly moving your grazing boxes around the chicken run.

 Step 2: Cut Hardware Cloth